EriChen0615/Gesture_Recognition/README.md

 - Dataset\fist/ fist
 - <gesture_dir> <gesture>
 ```
-- To add/delete a new gesture, simply add an item to the GS_BBOX_DICT.
+- To add/delete a new gesture, simply add an item to the ```GS_BBOX_DICT```.
 The value being the size of the bounding box .
-- To build a separate dataset, change the DIR_NAME variable in gen_image_dataset.py and create an initial config.txt and respective directories with annotation.txt.
+- To build a separate dataset, change the ```DIR_NAME``` variable in gen_image_dataset.py and create an initial config.txt and respective directories with annotation.txt.